Firefly-SL/ffmpeg-ui/README.md

 -  The program uses **stream copy** method, making the conversion; very fast, with no quality loss and uses minimal hardware usage.

--  You can convert an entire movie to mp4 format in an instant on low spec hardware.
+-  You can convert an entire movie into mp4 format in an instant on low spec hardware.